RWD124/Mandelbrot-Set/README.md

 # Mandelbrot-Set
-Julia code that makes a video of the Mandelbrot Set being zoomed into.
+Julia code that makes a video of the Mandelbrot Set being zoomed into using CUDA to run on GPU.